junxit/us-congress-bills-117/bill.md

 - **(8)** By redesignating section 106 as section 107.
 - **(9)** In section 107 (as so redesignated by this subsection), by inserting before the period the following: “at the historic site, and there is authorized to be appropriated such sums as are necessary to carry out sections 103(c) and 106”.

+## § 3.
+Redesignation of the Brown v.
+Board of Education National Historical Park

+- **(a)** *In general* The Brown v.
+Board of Education National Historic Site established by section 103(a) of Public Law 102–525 (54 U.S.C.
+320101 note; 106 Stat.
+3439) shall be known and designated as the “Brown v.
+Board of Education National Historical Park”.
+- **(b)** *References* Any reference in any law, regulation, document, record, map, or other paper of the United States to the Brown v.
+Board of Education National Historic Site shall be considered to be a reference to the “Brown v.
+Board of Education National Historical Park”.